-For example, in the U.S., construction worker salaries rapidly increase with skill.
-In the end, construction managers' salaries are typically more than double those of entry-level laborers, with some managers earning \$100,000 or more annually.
+For example, in Australia, the median weekly salary of \$1,473 for construction worker salaries is higher than any other industry.
+In the end, construction managers' salaries are typically more than double those of entry-level labourers.
+Some managers earn \$100,000 or more annually.

 Beyond gathering the experience and skills for the job, there are other tasks to complete if you wish to run your own home construction business.
-You need to apply for a contractor's license, secure startup funding, market your new business, and gather referrals as you win and complete home projects.
+You need to apply for a contractor's licence, secure startup funding, market your new business, and gather referrals as you win and complete home projects.